thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 tags: Ethereum Rollups Application-Specific-Sequencing app-sequencing shared-sequencing decentralized-sequencing shared-sequencing-marketplaces shared-sequencing-mechanism-design shared-sequencing-auctions
 ---

+*Special thank yous to @ThogardPvP & @jacobeth4 from @0xFastLane, @ballsyalchemist from @sorella\_labs, and @DariusTabai from @vertex\_protocol for reading early versions of this article and providing feedback.*

 ## Introduction

-As blockchain technology matures, decentralized applications (Dapps) face increasing challenges in managing transaction sequencing to optimize user experience, value retention, and security.
-Traditional blockchain architectures often leave Dapps at the mercy of external actors—such as miners, validators, MEV (Miner Extractable Value) extractors and rollup sequencers—who control transaction ordering and inclusion.
-This lack of control can lead to value leakage, unfair user outcomes, and vulnerabilities to malicious behaviors like frontrunning or sandwich attacks.
+As blockchain technology matures, decentralized applications (dApps) face increasing challenges in managing transaction sequencing to optimize user experience, value retention, and security.
+Traditional blockchain architectures often leave dApps at the mercy of external actors—such as miners, validators, searcher-builders —who control transaction ordering and inclusion.
+This lack of control can lead to value leakage, unfair user outcomes, including vulnerabilities to malicious behaviors like front-running or sandwich attacks.

-Application-Specific Sequencing (ASS) emerges as an important shift, granting Dapps greater control over the inclusion and ordering of transactions affecting their state.
-By customizing sequencing mechanisms to their specific needs, Dapps can mitigate negative externalities, internalize value, and enhance overall system efficiency.
-However, implementing ASS introduces complex trade-offs, particularly between composability and value capture, and raises critical questions about infrastructure design, incentive structures, and the expansive design space.
+Application-Specific Sequencing (ASS) emerges as a pivotal innovation, granting dApps greater control over the inclusion and ordering of transactions affecting their state, without the overhead and loss of asset composability of having to build and maintain their own appchains.
+By customizing sequencing mechanisms to their specific needs, dApps can mitigate negative externalities, internalize value, and enhance overall system efficiency.
+However, implementing ASS does come with complex trade-offs, particularly between composability and value capture, and raises critical questions about infrastructure design and incentive structures.

-This article explores the details of ASS, synthesizing insights from current projects and exploring the relationships and trade-offs inherent in this design space.
-I aim to provide a comprehensive view for researchers and developers to further investigate and optimize ASS mechanisms.
+This article explores the nuances of ASS, synthesizing insights from current projects, and examines the inherent trade-offs in this design space.
+Our goal is to provide a comprehensive view for researchers and developers to further investigate and optimize ASS mechanisms.

 Before we get deep into the application specific sequencing, let us briefly understand the fundamental concepts around sequencing and the vast design spectrum of sequencing, decentralized sequencing and shared sequencing.